-- In symmetric cryptography, a plaintext is transformed into a ciphertext, and back into plaintext using akey to the cipher (the algorithm used) on both ends. - Assuming that the cipher method is known, the security of the ciphertext rests with the key.
+- To create ciphertext and turn it back to plaintext we apply a key to the cipher on both ends. - The security of the ciphertext rests with the key.
 This is a critical point.
-If someone obtains your key, your plaintext is compromised.
+If someone obtains your key, your data is compromised. - This type of single key use is part of a symmetric cipher.